 WDD has issued WIOA Title I Bulletins, Wagner-Peyser Job Service Bulletins, TAA, and "Hirenet Hawaii" Bulletins.
 These bulletins provide policies and guidance for the statewide workforce development system.
 In addition to existing policies and procedures regarding eligibility and priority of service, current policies regarding co-enrollment between individual programs are among these bulletins.
-Overarching policies and procedures regarding co-enrollment are in development and will be published upon completion.
-A universal intake process using the State's MIS is under evaluation and if deemed practicable based on technical capabilities will be implemented.
-Individual intake forms are under review as part of an assessment
+Overarching policies and procedures regarding co-enrollment, have been published, A universal intake process using the State's MIS is under evaluation and if deemed practicable based on technical capabilities will be implemented.
+Individual intake forms are under review as part of an assessment.